orchestra-code/spyglasses-next/DEPLOYMENT.md

 2. Add your API key in the Netlify dashboard:
    - Go to Site Settings > Build & Deploy > Environment
-   - Add `SPYGLASSES_API_KEY`
+   - Add `SPYGLASSES_API_KEY` with your API key
+   - Optionally add `SPYGLASSES_CACHE_TTL`
    - Trigger a new deploy

-3. For optimal performance, add the build-time pattern loading in your `next.config.js`
+3. The middleware will automatically handle pattern caching using Next.js built-in mechanisms.

 ### AWS Amplify